 Such as watering plants, dusting, changing the sheets, running errands or throwing away expired food in the fridge.

-That way, once they’re released from hospital, they won’t have to worry about anything but recovering or getting back into the swing of their day-to-day life.
+That way, once they’re released from the hospital, they won’t have to worry about anything but recovering or getting back into the swing of their day-to-day life.

 If you’ve had to spend time in hospital, the last thing you want to do is worry about how you’re getting home when you’re released.